 Sunnyvale consistently rates as one of the area’s safest cities.
 According to FBI statistics, the chances of becoming a crime victim in Sunnyvale is 1 in 845 compared to 1 in 274 for San Jose, and 1 in 236 for California as a whole.

-As befits one of the top high-rent districts in America, Silicon Valley offers plenty of shopping opportunities.
+Silicon Valley offers plenty of shopping opportunities.
 If it’s traditional mall shopping you’re after, San Jose offers the Westfield Valley Fair as well as the trendy Santana Row.
 In Palo Alto, the Stanford Shopping Center offers an impressive collection of more than 200 top-name fashion stores in a beautiful outdoor setting.
 At the area’s far southern tip you’ll find the Gilroy Premium Outlet Mall offering deep discounts on designer merchandise, as well as traditional retailers like Costco, Best Buy and Home Depot.